Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 # Results

 The first task involved in clustering is to determine the optimal number of clusters.
-Working from the gap statistic, using the ’lowest within 1 standard error of the first max” rule, we select a consistent K value of 14.
+Working from the gap statistic (see appendix), using the ’lowest within 1 standard error of the first max” rule, we select a consistent K value of 14.
+Once we have a desired number of clusters, it is simple to turn to a k-means cluster.

-![Gap statistics for each K value between 0 and 50](FoodProject_Writeup_files/figure-markdown_strict/GapStat-1.png)

-Once we have the gap statistic, it is simple to turn to a k-means cluster.
 The sizes of the relative clusters vary substantially but they all take on non-trivial values.

 <table>
 <tbody>